Last updated: April 28, 2020

-It’s worthwhile to put a glucose source in your first-aid kit, especially if you work with a diabetic or work in a physically demanding job.
+It is worthwhile to put a glucose source in your first-aid kit, especially if you work with a person with diabetes or work in a physically demanding job.
 Hypoglycemia can occur even if a person doesn’t have diabetes.
 Feeling weak, clammy, fatigued, angry, and hungry happens when blood sugar levels fall.

-In fact, as hypoglycemia is so common and easy to diagnose, hypoglycemia should be the first possibility to be checked for in anyone that is disoriented.
+In fact, as hypoglycemia is so common and easy to diagnose, hypoglycemia should be the first possibility to check for in anyone that is disoriented.